TakekuniT/rocket-simulator/README.md

 g++ src/main.cpp -Iinclude -o rocket_sim
 ```

+## Running the SImulator

 After compiling, run the simulator with

 ```bash
 ./rocket_sim
 ```

+The code will prompt you for the rocket's name, mass, thrust, burn rate, and drag coefficient.

-The program will generate a trajectory.csv file in the project root directory, which contains the time, altitude, velocity, and acceleration of the rocket at each time step.
+The program will generate a csv file in the output directory, which contains the time, altitude, velocity, and acceleration of the rocket at each time step.